-In a B2B company, your CRM system or tool should be more than a digital Rolodex.
+In a B2B (business-to-business) company, your CRM (customer relationship management) system or tool should be more than a digital Rolodex.
 When used correctly, it's a strategic asset that fuels sales, marketing, and customer success.

-And yet, many organisations find themselves frustrated with low adoption, patchy data, and underwhelming results.
+And yet, many organisations find themselves frustrated by low adoption, patchy data, and underwhelming results.

 So what’s going wrong?
 It’s usually not the CRM tool—it’s the process (or lack of one) that surrounds it.